Thomas Wotton, Surgeon Chapter

 On April 10,1979, the charter was presented to the chapter.
 The Thomas Wotton, Surgeon Chapter was hostess for the State Conference in 1986, 2006, and 2015.
 The chapter has been well represented with members serving in state officer positions.
 A plaque commemorating Cornwallis’ passage through this area was placed in 2011.

-The chapter has 27 members and one associate member.
-Members are from Craven, Duplin, Greene, Lenoir, Pitt, Sampson, Wayne and Wilson Counties.
-The chapter meets quarterly at noon, on the second Tuesday of February, May, September, and November.
+Chapter members are from Craven, Duplin, Greene, Lenoir, Pitt, Sampson, Wayne and Wilson Counties.
+The chapter meets quarterly, in the months of February, May, September, and November.
 We welcome new members, please inquire about visiting our chapter.